 As a PCT Patient Care Technician/Assistant, you may perform some or all of the following tasks:

-As the elderly population increases, healthcare facilities, hospitals and nursing homes have a great demand for qualified PCT - Patient Care Technicians.
-Since this profession is needed in many practices, you may have a variety of opportunities available to you.
+As the elderly population increases, healthcare facilities, hospitals, and nursing homes have a great demand for qualified PCT - Patient Care Technicians.
+Since this profession is needed in many practices, you may have various opportunities available to you.
 Earning your PCT can help you launch a career in the healthcare path you choose.

 Communication skills.
 A PCT must communicate effectively to address patients’ or residents’ concerns.
-They also need to relay important information to other healthcare workers (nurse, doctor, etc.)
+They also need to relay important information to other healthcare workers (nurses, doctors, etc.)

 Compassion.
 A PCT care for the sick, injured, and elderly.
 Doing so requires a compassionate and empathetic attitude.

 Patience.
 The routine tasks of cleaning, feeding, and bathing patients or residents can be stressful.
 A PCT must have the patience to complete these tasks.

 Physical stamina.
 A PCT spend much of their time on their feet.
 They should be comfortable performing physical tasks, such as lifting or moving patients.

 Register for your Certified Nursing Assistant classes today!